The Canada child benefit (CCB) is one of the key government benefit programs available for families with children in Canada.

 The CRA automatically assesses your eligibility for CCB by looking at your tax return for the previous year.

-CCB Young Child Supplement Payment Dates
+Child Disability Benefit Payment Dates

 The CDB is included in CCB payments for those who qualify and payment dates occur on the same dates as the CCB as follows: